Stackclash/5e-vault/5. Mechanics/Items/Trinket.md

 | 100 | A metal urn containing the ashes of a hero |
 ^players-handbook-trinket-table

 *Source: Player's Handbook p.
-159*
+159. Available in the Basic Rules.*